TYPE DESIGN INFORMATION PAGE last updated on

 | |

-Dutch writer and designer, b.
-1960, Amsterdam, who currently lives in Hamburg.
-He studied at the Royal Academy of Arts in The Hague.
-From 1987 until 1991 he was the type director at Scangraphic, and from 1991-1994, he was the type manager at URW in Hamburg, at which time he completed URW Imperial, URW Linear, and URW Mauritius.
-In 1994 he started his own studio Dutch Design in Hamburg, and finally he co-founded FarbTon Konzept+Design with Jörn Iken, Birgit Hartmann and Klaus-Peter Staudinger, a professor at the University of Weimar, but Pool, Iken anf Hartmann left FarbTon in 2005.
+In 1994 he started his own studio Dutch Design in Hamburg, and finally he co-founded FarbTon Konzept+Design with Jörn Iken, Birgit Hartmann and Klaus-Peter Staudinger, a professor at the University of Weimar, but Pool, Iken and Hartmann left FarbTon in 2005.
 Their corporate partners were DTL (Frank Blokland), URW++ (mainly for hinting), and Fontshop International.
 They also got freelance help from Nicolay Gogol and Gisela Will.
 Up until today, FarbTon has made about ten corporate types.
 He has worked at URW++ as a freelancer, contributing text and classification expertise to the book URW++ FontCollection.
 He has been teaching typeface design at the Muthesius Kunsthochschule in Kiel between 1995 and 1998 and has taken up that job again in 2005.
 Fonts done by Pool include FF DIN (DIN-Mittelschrift is used on German highway signs, 1995; image, another image: for more images, see FF DIN Round at issuu.com), FF DIN Round (2010; +Cyrillic; in use; sample), FF DIN Web (2010), Jet Set Sans (for JET/Conoco gas stations), DTL Hein Gas (for Hamburger Gaswerke GmbH), Regenbogen Bold (for a radical left party in Hamburg, a roughened version of Letter Gothic), and Syndicate Sans (2012, for Syndicate Design).
-He also made FF OCR-F. Together with type-consultant Stefan Rugener of AdFinder GmbH and copywriter Ursula Packhauser he wrote and designed a book on the effects of type on brand image entitled Branding with Type (Adobe Press).
-An expert on DIN typefaces, he spoke about DIN 16 and DIN 1451 at ATypI 2007 in Brighton, and wrote an article entiotled FF DIN, the history of a contemporary typeface in the book Made with FontFont.
-Pic. | |
+He also made FF OCR-F. In 2022, FontFont released a major set of updates and extensions of the FF DIN family, all co-designed by Albert-Jan Pool and Antonia Cornelius.
+These include:

 Alexander Branczyk